AbigailShockey/genomeClusterReport/README.md

 Many of these libraries have overlapping dependencies that will be installed by default in Rstudio.

-Note: The report relies on a forked repository of ggtree, so you will need to install ggtree using devtools with the following command:
+Note: Rendering the report requires a forked repository of ggtree, so you will need to install ggtree using devtools with the following command:

 ```
 devtools::install_github('AbigailShockey/ggtree')